SkyeC0re/invertpdf/README.md

 * PyPDF2  1.26

 ## Usage:
-python3 invertPDF.py [filename | foldername]\
+python3 invertPDF.py [filename1 | foldername1] [filename2 | foldername2] ...\
-If a folder is given as arguement (no arguement defaults to selecting the parent folder in which the script resides), the script selects all pdf files inside the folder and saves the inverted copies of these PDFs inside a new folder: 'invertedPDFs', using the original file names.
-Similar behaviour is achieved by giving a file as arguement, except only that single file will be converted.
+For each folder given as arguement, all PDF files inside the folder will be inverted and the inverted copies will be saved inside a new folder 'invertedPDFs' created inside the given folder, using the original file names for the inverted copies.
+For all files given as input, the file is converted in a similar manner, with the 'invertedPDFs' folder now located in the parent folder of the file.
+If no arguements are given, the parent folder of the script is treated as input.